achen116/portal/README.md

 * View all product categories
 * View all products within the same category
 * View product details
-* Search for a specific category or product
+* Search for a specific product
 * Create an account through Portal or Facebook
 * Post a new product to a category
 * Edit my product details